asamuzaK/js2bin-version-info/README.md

 };

 /**
- * Returns an array of latest versions for the "ci" command.
+ * Returns an array of the latest versions, for the "ci" command.
  * It will return an empty array if all the latest versions are already
  * available in the js2bin release assets.
  */